 Thanh Toan Bridge

-The village has a daily market that sells fruit and vegetables, kitchenware and clothing as well as speciality dishes of rice noodles and chicken pancakes.
+The village has a daily market that sells fruit and vegetables, kitchenware and clothing, and special dishes such as rice noodles and chicken pancakes.

 Address: Lang Thanh Thuy Chanh Thura Thien Hue